Skip to content

 Cloud Baby Monitor, Bibino, Annie Baby Monitor, and Baby Monitor 3G all work across iOS and Android.
 Dormi is the only popular option that requires both devices to run Android.

 No. Any phone from the past five to six years works fine.
-We tested with an iPhone 8 (2017) and a Galaxy S10 (2019), and both handled overnight streaming without problems.
+Even an iPhone 8 (2017) or a Galaxy S10 (2019) handles overnight streaming without problems.
 The phone just needs a working camera, a microphone, and Wi-Fi.

 Yes.
 Cloud Baby Monitor, Bibino, Dormi, and Annie all have noise detection that distinguishes crying from background sounds.
-In our testing, Dormi’s five-level sensitivity system was the most precise.
+Dormi’s five-level sensitivity system is the most precise of the group.